All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Leptin and Ghrelin Imbalances

 Leptin is your satiety hormone.
 Ghrelin is your hunger hormone.
 In obesity, leptin resistance is common: your body produces plenty of leptin, but your brain doesn't respond to it properly.
-Simultaneously, ghrelin levels may be elevated or more sensitive.
+Simultaneously, ghrelin levels may be improved or more sensitive.
 This creates a biochemical environment where your brain constantly signals hunger even when your body has plenty of stored energy.

 The Hypothalamus